MarcinOrlowski/laravel-api-response-builder/README.md

 #### Success ####

-To report success from your Controller just do:
+To report success from your API, just conclude your Controller with:

     return ResponseBuilder::success();